 I love writing blog posts but it doesn’t happen often that I’m actually counting down the minutes til Sonny goes for a nap so that I can get in front of my far too grubby laptop screen and get typing.
 You see, this is a blog post that I’ve been formulating in my mind for months but it was only when I happened to switch on BBC radio 4 this morning looking for Thought For the day

-but instead stumbled across an absolutely fascinating programme titled Post Truth and Revolution
+but instead stumbling across an absolutely fascinating programme titled Post Truth and Revolution

-are all spaces for me to share passions, ramblings, stories and opinions (which people seem to sort of enjoy) and which mainly centre on motherhood and travel but also cover everything from my obsession with coffee to how much I dislike scrubbing down the highchair; it’s where I go to find answers and inspiration on everything from why the leaves on my palm tree are turning brown to how to make tofu taste good; it’s where I have made genuine new friends and connected old ones; it’s a place that has brought me solace when I just felt a bit lonely; it’s a place where I can unleash some creativity and get excited by a new font and most recently, it’s a place that now earns me a little income.
+are all spaces for me to share passions, ramblings, stories and opinions and which mainly centre on motherhood and travel but also cover everything from my obsession with coffee to how much I dislike scrubbing down a highchair; it’s where I go to find answers and inspiration on everything from why the leaves on my palm tree are turning brown to how to make tofu taste good; it’s where I have made genuine new friends and connected with old ones; it’s a place that has brought me solace when I just felt a bit lonely; where I can unleash some creativity and get excited by a new font and most recently, it’s a place that now earns me income.
 It’s mine to do whatever I want with, I have no idea where it will take me and I really, truly love it.

 On the other hand, the online social media ‘world’ – and it really now is a world – comes with its own complex set of problems.
-‘Keeping up with it’ requires effort and takes up a sizeable chunk of my time which I could be using to do any number of other things: fill our far too frequently empty fridge, watch TV with Sam on the sofa at the end of a long day, do some yoga – the list is, of course endless.
-It depends on the type of content, but on average a blog post takes about 4 hours to write and edit – that’s a lot of online food shops and I know that there are times when I feel real pangs of guilt that I should be doing something in the ‘real world’.
+‘Keeping up with it’ requires effort and takes up a sizeable chunk of my time which I could be using to do any number of other things.
+On average, a blog post takes 2-3 hours to write and edit – and there are times when I feel real pangs of guilt that I should be doing something in the ‘real world’.

-What I hate about it – really, really hate about it – is its ability to destabilize the truth and put out a different reality.
+But these are all commonplace problems.
+What I really, really struggle with about the online world is its ability to destabilize the truth and put out a different reality.
 As Matthew D’Ancona says in this interview

 .
 Whether it’s feelings I’m experiencing, information I’m sharing, products